Source materials for "Conversations With Crazy Horse" by Bruce Brown

 He Dog left the Hunkpapa village and went to "X" on the map and fought there with Custer.
 The alarm was given first that soldiers were coming below, by women who had been out on the north side of the river (Greasy Grass = Little Big Horn), digging turnups.
 They could see the dust and were certain they were soldiers.
 There was great confusion everywhere, and most of the women and children stampeded to the bluff, marked "ridge" on the map.

 One soldier with a stocking-legged horse got away, around the big body of Indians, toward the north.
 He had a very fast horse and was pursued until they were about to give up the chase, when he shot himself with his revolver and the horse was caught.
 (This was thought to have been Harrington.
 He Dog says he [the soldier] was beating the horse with the revolver and was yelling away.
 He fired backward now and then.
 He thinks the revolver went off accidently in the beating of the horse; on the other hand, they say that this was his last cartridge.)
-[Flying Hawk claims Crazy Horse was the last Sioux pursuing the soldier who committed suicide.
-Click here for more info on American suicides at the Little Bighorn.]
+[Note: It is remotely possible that this suicide could also have been Custer himself.
+For more info on American suicides, see Who Killed Custer -- The Eye-witness Answer.]

 He Dog says it was about two hours from Reno's attack until all was over.
 The next day a man had a telescope and saw troops coming up the river.
 He Dog had a glass and saw them also.
 Lame Deer went through all the villages, urging them to move away.
 They did so.
 He Dog went to his lodge.
 His family had run off, leaving the lodge standing.
 He followed them up and overtook some wounded men and told them the soldiers (Terry) had gone into camp.